 One of the most critical parts of a mobile network is its core network which is also sometimes referred to as the mobile core.
 Mobile networks are complex and consist of various key entities in their architecture.
 Depending on the network technology, e.g. GSM, UMTS, LTE, NR, etc., the architecture can look different.
 These network entities are then grouped to form various parts of the overall mobile network, including the radio network, core network and transport network.
-The mobile network is then connected to the external networks such as PSTN and Internet to communicate with the outside world.
-Before we get into the functional details, let’s first define the core network to understand what it does and why it exists?
+The mobile network is then connected to external networks such as PSTN and Internet to communicate with the outside world.

-A mobile core network is a central part of the overall mobile network.
-It allows mobile subscribers to get access to the services that they are entitled to use, e.g. international calling.
-The mobile core network is responsible for critical functions such as subscriber profile information, subscriber location, authentication of services and the necessary switching functions for voice and data sessions.
+A mobile core network is a central part of the overall mobile network that allows subscribers to get access to the services that they are entitled to use.
+It is responsible for critical functions such as subscriber profile information, location, service authentication and necessary switching tasks.

 With the evolution of mobile networks from 2G to 3G, 4G and 5G, the mobile core network has also evolved considerably.
 In the early days of digital mobile communications, the core network for 2G GSM was called Network Switching System (NSS).
 NSS only supported circuit-switching, which mainly enabled voice calls, SMS and limited data services.
 Have a look at this post from GSMA to learn more about the history of GSM.